xtendui/xtendui/src/gatsby/markdown/components/slider/other.md

 ## No overflow

-Slider automatically disable when not overflowing or by adding manually `.slider.slider--nooverflow`.
+Slider automatically disable when not overflowing or by adding manually `.slider.slider-nooverflow`.

 <demo>
   <demovanilla src="vanilla/components/slider/no-overflow">